Tyler O'Neill Player Props: Cardinals vs. Cubs

 Tyler O'Neill At The Plate

-- He has hit a home run in two of 29 games played this year, and in 1.9% of his plate appearances.
+- In 30 games played this year, he has hit a homer in two of them.

-- In five games this season, O'Neill has picked up an RBI, with more than one RBI once.
+- O'Neill has driven in a run in five games this season (16.7%), including one multiple-RBI game.

-- He has scored in 34.5% of his games this season, with two or more runs scored in 10.3%.
+- He has scored in 10 of 30 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.